sburba/Tvdb-Api-Android/README.md

 `./gradlew assembleDebug` or run using Android Studio

 If you're having problems building or adding to your project don't be afraid to contact me.

+Thanks to Github User [bigno](https://github.com/bigno) for helping me diagnose a few issues with banner and actor parsing!